stl-thomasgrogan/github-slideshow/_posts/0000-01-02-stl-thomasgrogan.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to stl-thomas' slide!"
 ---
-This is stl-thomasgrogan's slide!
 Use the left arrow to go back!